Stock market today: Asian shares are mostly lower ahead of key US inflation report

 The latest updates on inflation could influence the central bank’s decision on when to begin cutting interest rates, which remain at their highest level in more than 20 years and which are having an impact worldwide.

 In Asian trading, another set of measures to boost the Chinese property market failed to lift market sentiment.
-Hong Kong’s Hang Seng fell 1.9% to 17,746.53, while the Shanghai composite index was down 0.5%.
+Hong Kong’s Hang Seng fell 2% to 17,733.76, while the Shanghai composite index was down 0.6% at 2,955.13.

-The latest move was by Beijing, one of China’s biggest cities, when China’s capital cut minimum down-payment ratios and mortgage interest rates, beginning Thursday.
+The latest move to revive the property sector was by Beijing, one of China’s biggest cities, when China’s capital cut minimum down-payment ratios and mortgage interest rates, beginning Thursday.

-Other Chinese cities have taken similar measures in line with national policies aimed at enticing buyers back into a market that has languished since the government cracked down on excessive borrowing by property developers, causing dozens of such companies to default on their debts.
-The downturn has dragged on the entire economy, the world’s second largest.
+Other Chinese cities have taken similar measures in line with national policies aimed at enticing buyers back into a market that has languished since the government cracked down on excessive borrowing by property developers.
+That caused dozens of such companies to default on their debts and the downturn has dragged on the entire economy, the world’s second largest.

-The U.S. dollar was trading at 160.43 yen early Thursday, having punched through the 160 level a day earlier.
+The U.S. dollar was trading at 160.35 yen early Thursday, having punched through the 160 level a day earlier to its lowest level since 1986.
 Japanese officials have warned they may intervene in the market to counter the trend, which has both positive and negative effects on the economy.

 On Wednesday, a mostly subdued day of trading left benchmarks on Wall Street close to all-time highs they set last week.